 A Renewal Story

 I had the privilege of making a visit to one of Alabama’s largest production breweries.
 Located in Huntsville Alabama, Straight to Ale (STA) is more than just another craft brewery.
 Straight to Ale operates as a brewery, a distillery, a restaurant, and an arcade occupying 45,000 square feet in Huntsville’s Campus 805.
 Campus 805 began life in 1951 as one of Huntsville’s public high schools.
-In 1967, as the city grew, the campus transitioned into a middle school and remained as such until, once again as the city’s needs changed, the school was closed and the property passed into private hands.
-Working together with the city and two anchor tenants, one of them Straight to Ale, the developer set about creating a multipurpose entertainment venue in the center of town.
+In 1967, as the city grew, the campus transitioned into a middle school.
+However, once again, as the city’s needs changed, the school was closed and the property passed into private hands.
+Working together with the city and two anchor tenants, one of them Straight to Ale, the developer set about creating a multipurpose entertainment venue.
 The end result brings together not one, but two craft breweries and distilleries, Straight to Ale and Yellowhammer, with other restaurants, catering services, event venues, a public park, and even an axe throwing business, Civil Axe.

 A Story of Growth